openapi-library/OpenAPIValidators/README.md

 - Supports `$ref` in response definitions (i.e. `$ref: '#/definitions/ComponentType/ComponentName'`)
 - Informs you if your OpenAPI spec is invalid
 - Supports responses from `axios`, `request-promise`, `supertest`, `superagent`, and `chai-http`
+- Bundled with a TypeScript Declaration File for [use in TypeScript projects](#using-this-plugin-in-a-typescript-project)

 ## Installation
 This is an addon plugin for the [Chai Assertion Library](http://chaijs.com).
 Install via [npm](http://npmjs.org).